Shared Leadership in Action: Key Takeaways from Casey's Recent Webinar

-The Annie E. Casey Foundation is supporting the release of new research on how nonprofits are putting shared leadership models into practice — and what these models mean for healthier, more collaborative organizations.
-A new report, Shared Leadership in Action, highlights findings from a study conducted by Brazen Consulting and Accounting, with participation from Baltimore nonprofit leaders.
+The Annie E. Casey Foundation recently hosted a webinar exploring new research on how nonprofits are putting shared leadership models into practice — and what these models mean for healthier, more collaborative organizations.
+The discussion drew on findings from Shared Leadership in Action, a new report conducted by Brazen Consulting and Accounting with participation from Baltimore nonprofit leaders.

-“More and more nonprofits are discovering that shared leadership can ease burnout, deepen collaboration, and create space for healthier organizations,” said Amir François, a senior research associate at Casey who will moderate the discussion.
-“This webinar is a chance to learn from the experiences of Baltimore leaders who are putting these models into practice and reshaping what leadership can look like.”
+“More and more nonprofits are discovering that shared leadership can ease burnout, deepen collaboration and create space for healthier organizations,” said Amir François, a senior research associate at Casey who moderated the discussion.
+“This webinar highlighted the experiences of Baltimore leaders who are putting these models into practice and reshaping what leadership can look like.”

-- Gain insights into the benefits of shared leadership across organizations and communities.
+- Gained insights into the benefits of shared leadership across organizations and communities.

-- Learn about the essential skills needed for shared leadership.
+- Learned about the essential skills needed for shared leadership.

-- Discover the key strategies of shared leadership.
+- Discovered the key strategies of shared leadership.

-- Delve into the shared leadership ecosystem and the diverse experiences of organizations that have used it.
+- Delved into the shared leadership ecosystem and the diverse experiences of organizations that have used it.

 Webinar Details